dudash/rhde-mapvizthing/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+Deployment specifics or if you know which subcomponent this applies to you can lis that here.